 Offer more ways to order a product

 Have the support and contact page.

-In other ways, ornament your webpage immensely, so that the visitor would be willing to see other pages on your website as well as to take the desired action.
+In other ways, ornament your webpage effectively so that the visitor is willing to see other pages on your website and take the desired action.

-The product search page is the page that a visitor decides on whether to purchase your product or keep browsing.
-Therefore, showing your customers why they should make a purchase would increase your conversions.
+The product search page lets visitor decide whether to purchase your product or keep browsing.
+Therefore, showing your customers why they should purchase would increase your conversions.
 You can;

 Test your search options for accuracy,

 Create an intelligent search covering singular, plural, misspelled words,

 Implement auto-suggestions to help a user find other relevant keywords,